Screen Cartoonist's Guild: Van Beuren protest

-In 1935, Van Beuren Studios fired Sadie Bodin, an inker and scene planner, for pro-union sentiment, though she argued the Wagner Act prevented them from doing so.
+In 1935, Van Beuren Studios fired Sadie Bodin, an inker and scene planner, for pro-union sentiment, though she argued that the Wagner Act prevented them from doing so.
 Van Beuren ordered employees to take unpaid overtime or risk being fired, and supervisor Burt Gillett treated them very poorly, having fired Bodin to replace her with someone "whose attitude was better" Bodin and her husband responded by protesting, becoming the first people to picket an animation studio.
 Inspired by Bodin's protest, the AMPWU brought legal action against Van Beuren, but lost.
 Gillett subsequently fired union members and had them blacklisted so that they could never regain work.

 Fleischer strike

 Bodin's strike led key Van Beuren employees to leave for Fleischer Studios.
 The studio gave poor wages but generous bonuses and threw extravagant parties, though Max Fleischer's controlling behavior offended immigrant workers who had escaped dictatorships.
 When artist Dan Glass died due to poor working conditions, the CADU blamed his death on Fleischer and began protesting outside the studio.
 Fleischer retaliated by firing union sympathizers and quoting sentiment from anti-union employees in print.

 At Fleischer, the first coordinated strike at an animation studio began in 1937 after the company fired thirteen pro-union employees.
 The strike lasted several months before Fleischer's partner Paramount Pictures intervened and demanded they sign a contract with the CADU.
 This led to better working conditions and a paid week of vacation, as well as holidays and screen credits, and previously fired employees were re-hired.
 Fleischer also relocated the studio to Florida because it was reportedly an "anti-union state".